pipobscure/pipobscure/_posts/2013-10-26-you-cant-always-have-what-you-want.markdown

   - oauth
   - tech
 ---
-# You can't always have what you want

 I stumbled across another instance of messed up OAuth today.

 OAuth is intended to give services the ability to access all or parts of another on behalf of a user.
 This is great, since it enables a lot of interactivity on the net.
 It is actually designed in a way that allows for the service requesting access to specify what access it wants.